supermeap123/SplinterTreev4/README.md

 - **User ID Resolution**: Automatically resolves Discord user IDs to usernames in messages
 - **Claude-2 Default**: Prioritizes Claude-2 model when the bot is mentioned or "splintertree" keyword is used
 - **Attachment-Only Processing**: Handles messages containing only attachments (images, text files) without additional text
+- **Automatic Database Initialization**: Schema is automatically applied on bot startup

 ### Special Capabilities
 - **Vision Processing**: Direct image analysis with compatible models